pieroproietti/penguins-eggs/sourceforge/files/ISOS/alpine/README.md

   * `/mnt/live/sidecar.sh`
   * type `exit`

+`colibri-builder` contain abuild package to create packeges for Alpine Linux.
+This version, don't need the previous procedure to boot, just type "exit".

 The system will boot normally, and You can safety install it using krill `doas eggs krill`,  and once installed, it's possible to update, install firmware `doas apk add linux-firmware`, customize it and remaster again.

 The main limits of this remasters, are: